Projects & Studies

 The first step in the Willow Waterhole Prairie Management Plan was to map the full extent of the coastal prairie remnants and the Texas prairie dawn colonies, which were found in two locations in the Willow Waterhole Prairie Management Area (marked North Sector and South Sector on the site map below).
 The Flood Control District then launched a three-phased effort to protect this species by conserving and restoring its coastal prairie ecosystem.

 Phase 1, in 2010, involved the partial removal of trees and undesirable vegetation in the North Sector (refer to site map), which is located south of the Willowbrook and Post Oak Manor neighborhoods.
 Next, the Flood Control District started inventorying and monitoring the ecosystem, which has shown a remarkable ability to return to its original, natural state as a coastal prairie.
-To date, approximately 265 species of native plants have been found within this area, including many colorful wildflowers.
+To date, over 300 species of native plants have been found within this area, including many colorful wildflowers.

 Phase 2, in November 2013, and included the partial removal of trees and undesirable vegetation in the South Sector, which is located near the eastern end of Gasmer Drive, north of South Main Street; and the partial removal of trees and undesirable vegetation in the North Sector.
 A forested buffer (shown in light green on the site map) will remain between the neighborhoods and the North Sector.
 District experts and community leaders agreed upon allowing individual trees to remain within the prairie as mottes: groups of trees interspersed within a prairie.
 Refer to site map for location of current mottes in the North Sector.